divyanshuxpandey/mMARS-multi_Modal_AI_research_software/README.md

 # mMARS (Multimodal AI Research Software)

 ## Introduction
 mMARS (Multi-modal AI Research Software) is an innovative platform designed to revolutionize information access by seamlessly integrating various artificial intelligence technologies.
-Developed by Sahil Bhoite, this project aims to provide users with comprehensive capabilities for extracting, analyzing, and interpreting data from a wide range of file formats.
+Developed by me, this project aims to provide users with comprehensive capabilities for extracting, analyzing, and interpreting data from a wide range of file formats.

 ## Key Features
 - **Intelligent File Extraction:** mMARS employs advanced AI algorithms to extract key information from diverse file types, including PDFs, audio files, images, code snippets, and more.